fff-rs/juice/README.md

 > Disclaimer: Collenchyma is currently in a very early and heavy stage of
 > development.
 If you are experiencing any bugs that are not due to not yet
-> implemented features, feel free to create a issue.
+> implemented features, feel free to create an issue.

 [arrayfire]: https://github.com/arrayfire/arrayfire
 [autumn]: http://autumnai.com